Yllies/technical-test/README.md

 - Which feature did you develop and why ?
 - Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?

-First bug : The page was refreshing when the user clicks on SignUp button from the SignIn page I used <Link> component from react-router to fix that.
+First bug : When I click the Signup button, the error message "The field is empty" is quickly displayed under the inputs, and then I am redirected to the Signup form.
+To fix this, I used some props of Formik.

 Second bug : We can signup with the same username several times.
 For the security and the different reasons, I fixed this by adding a condition to check if the user is already registered or not.